popphp/pop-storage/README.md

 $storage->putFile('test.pdf');
 ```

-Or, a remove file can be downloaded from the storage platform, which will return the
+Or, a remote file can be downloaded from the storage platform, which will return the
 file contents to be utilized within the application:

 ```php